nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Resetting the customer/employee/supplier

-1. Switching the view to display the customer/employee/supplier list to its default sorting order(by `name`).
+1. Switching the view to display the customer/employee/supplier list to its default sorting order (by `name` in `ascending` order).

     1. Test case: `resetC` / `resetE` / `resetS` <br>
        Expected: List of all customers/employees/suppliers in default ordering will be displayed.
-Success message `X list sorting has been reset to default (name).` will be displayed(X corresponding to the specific `reset` command used).
+Success message `X list sorting has been reset to default (name).` will be displayed (where X refers to either `Customer`, `Employee` or `Supplier` depending on which `reset` command is used).
     2. Test case: `reesetC` / `resagE` / ... <br>
        Expected: Any form of misspelling will result in no changes to the current view.
 Error message `Unknown command` will be displayed.